eiguren/intw/README.md

 [Spglib](https://spglib.readthedocs.io/) is a C library for finding and handling crystal symmetries, which also has a Fortran interface.

-When intw is used in conjunction with SIESTA, Spglib is used to find crystal symmetries and use them to reduce computational costs.
-In particular, Spglib is a used by the following components of intw:
+When INTW is used in conjunction with SIESTA, Spglib is used to find crystal symmetries and use them to reduce computational costs.
+In particular, Spglib is a used by the following components of INTW:
 - `siesta2ph`: Symmetries are used to reduce the required number of atomic displacements to completely determine the interatomic force constants and the induced potentials.
 - `siesta2intw`: Symmetries are used to reduce the Brillouin zone sampling to the irreducible q-points.